UI Review

 Once enabled, visit the Reviews tab in the web app sidebar.
 There you’ll be prompted to install the GitHub app or webhooks for GitLab/Bitbucket.

-Note: For linked projects, you must set up CI so that Chromatic is able to run builds for each commit on the PR branch.
+ℹ️ You must set up CI so that Chromatic is able to run builds for each commit on the PR branch.

 Understanding the Review